blueriq/blueriq-material/src/app/modules/page/page.component.md

   * It is medium (768 pixels) on screens smaller than 1024 pixels.
   * It is large (1024 pixels) on screens smaller than 1240 pixels.
   * It is extra large (1240 pixels) on screens wider than 1240 pixels.

 The widths mentioned can easily be changed to suit your needs in the `theme/globals/_responsive-layout.scss` file.

+### Disabling the page when the runtime is busy

+When the runtime is busy with a synchronous request for the session, the page becomes inert (disabled).
+Once the request has finished, inputs will be re-enabled.
+For field refreshes, the page remains responsive.